Anouar1611/Anouar1611.github.io/tabs/about.md

 # MIT License
 ---

-**Currently a Professional Java Developer at AirPlus International GmbH, interested on software programming, Java 11 OCP certificate / AWS Certified Developer - Associate enthusiast🤓, and Blogger of course 😀.
+**Currently a Backend Developer - Cloud Native at TB Internstional GmbH, interested on software programming, I love what I am doing, and blogging of course 😀.**
-Some of my main skills :**

- - Java, Kotlin, Spring FWK, Kafka, Jenkins, Cucumber, BDD, Scrum, AWS Services (Lambda, OpenSearch, CloudWatch, SQS, EventBridge, DynamoDB, API Gateway), ElasticSearch(ELK), LocalStack, Apache Spark, Intellij Idea, Eclipse IDE, Agile (Scrum, Kanban), Maven, Gradle, SQL Databases (MySQL, SQLite, SQL Server, PostgreSQL), NoSQL Databases(MongoDB), RestAPI, GraphQL, Python, Flask, Docker, Git/GitLab/Github, WSDL, Linux OS, HTML5/CSS3/PHP/JavaScript/JQuery, JUnit, Mockito...